-PRINCETON, NEW JERSEY — Don Carter, the founding executive director and long-time board member of the Dow Jones News Fund, died March 22 at age 99 in Sea Island, Georgia.
+PRINCETON, N.J.— Don Carter, the founding executive director and long-time board member of the Dow Jones News Fund, died March 22 at age 99 in Sea Island, Georgia.

 Carter, a first cousin of former President Jimmy Carter, was born and raised in Plains, Georgia.
 He was a 1938 graduate of the University of Georgia’s Grady College of Journalism, where he was editor of The Red & Black student newspaper.
 After graduating, he joined The Atlanta Journal and taught journalism in the evenings at Georgia State College in Atlanta.